f-of-e/f-of-e-tools/README.md

 # F-of-E Tools
-This is the repository for the Foundations of Embedded Systems, comprising the University of Cambridge Department of Engineering _GB3: RISC-V Processor Design_ IIA (3rd year yundergraduate) project and the the University of Cambridge Department of Engineering _4B25: Embedded Systems_ IIB (4th year / M.Sc.) course.
+This is the repository for the Foundations of Embedded Systems online tutorials, comprising the University of Cambridge Department of Engineering _GB3: RISC-V Processor Design_ IIA (3rd year yundergraduate) project and the University of Cambridge Department of Engineering _4B25: Embedded Systems_ IIB (4th year / M.Sc.) course.

 The project is organized and run by the [Physical Computation Laboratory](http://physcomp.eng.cam.ac.uk).
-Several other repositories, [`Sunflower`](https://github.com/physical-computation/sunflower-simulator) and [`Narvie`](https://github.com/physical-computation/narvie), contain the FPGA tools, processor emulator, and RISC-V read-eval-print-loop (REPL) tools, respectively.
-These repositories are included here as git submodules.
+This repository includes several other repositories as git submodules, including the [`Sunflower`](https://github.com/physical-computation/sunflower-simulator) processor emulator (RISC-V and SuperH), the [`Narvie`](https://github.com/physical-computation/narvie) RISC-V read-eval-print-loop (REPL) for interactive instruction emulation on the iCE40 FPGA, and the [`yosys`](https://github.com/YosysHQ/yosys), [`ArachnePNR`](https://github.com/YosysHQ/arachne-pnr), and [`NextPNR`](https://github.com/YosysHQ/nextpnr) tools.

 ## Cloning the Repository
 The correct way to clone this repository to get the hardware and firmware submodules is: